omsf/joint-demo/script.md

 PDB interoperability throughout OpenFF infrastructure.
 A core feature of Pablo is support for custom residue definitions.
 These can be defined in a few ways and in this case, it's easiest to make one from an OpenFF molecule.
 We want the residue to represent the cysteine modified with the dye, so we need to get that into a single-molecule representation.
-We have a function `react` which wraps RDKit to do this, the details of which are available in the source Python file.
-It does just what you'd expect - take two reactant molecules and return the result.
-We also have to modify atom names for reasons that are elaborated in the full workflow.
-We can run this "reaction" and look at the resulting molecule.
+After reaction, we have a single-molecule representation of this modified residue with some atom names changed to match the PDB file.

 That's just about all the set up we need to do.
 The last step is creating our residue definition from this molecule and a canned definition of a peptide bond.
 We can pass this to Pablo's `topology_from_pdb` function and have a look at the